East Asia 1929: Sino-Soviet Conflict

 Guominjun denounces Chiang Kaishek

-Between opening on "Black Thursday" and close on "Black Tuesday", the Dow Jones Industrial Average drops in value from 305.85 to 230.07 in the most devastating stock market crash in United States history.
-The crash will bring an abrupt end to the Roaring Twenties and signal the beginning of the Great Depression.
+Between opening on 24 October 1929 (”Black Thursday”) and close on 29 October (”Black Tuesday”), the Dow Jones Industrial Average dropped in value from 305.85 to 230.07 in the most devastating stock market crash in United States history.
+The crash would bring an abrupt end to the Roaring Twenties and signal the beginning of the Great Depression.